Skip to content

 Fleets

-By default, when running dev environments, tasks, or services, dstack apply reuses idle instances from existing fleets.
-If no idle instances match the requirements, it creates a new fleet automatically.
+By default, when you run dstack apply with a dev environment, task, or service, dstack reuses idle instances from an existing fleet.
+If no idle instances match the requirements, dstack automatically creates a new fleet using configured backends.

 Dev environments